B02.0 Charter of Academic Governance

 By April 30th, the Senate will conduct an election meeting for the purpose of carrying out the election of candidates for officer positions and committee positions.

 6.3 The chair shall preside at all meetings of the Senate and shall sign the official copies of all Senate actions.
 The chair and vice chair shall represent the faculty at all meetings of the full board of trustees.

 6.4 The vice chair shall preside at meetings of the Senate and of the executive committee in the absence of the chair.
-The vice chair shall ensure that the final approved wording for any policy approved at Academic Senate is forwarded to the Office of the Provost for approval and to officially post on-line.
+Each year, the vice chair will record and date all policy-related actions taken by the Faculty Senate, including changes to policy and senate-approved recommendations of no change.
+The vice chair shall ensure that the final approved wording for any policy approved at Faculty Senate is forwarded to the Office of the Provost for approval and to officially post on-line.
 The vice chair will perform the tasks defined in E24.0 - Faculty Grievance, section III.C.1 Informal Resolution (b to d).

 6.5 The operations officer shall preside at the meetings of the Senate in the absence of the chair and vice chair and serve as the coordinating officer for standing committees of the Faculty Senate.
 During meetings of the Senate, the operations officer will serve as parliamentarian, using Robert's Rules of Order (latest edition), and time-keeper of discussion.
 In addition, the operations officer shall validate the number of voting members in each college in January of each academic year from a list provided by the provost and shall allocate a certain number of senators to each.

 6.6 The communications officer shall preside at the meetings of the Senate in the absence of the chair, vice chair, and operations officer.
 The communications officer shall prepare all ballots, keep all records of the Senate, and shall prepare and distribute all minutes and materials for Senate elections and for referenda of the faculty.
 The communications officer shall record the results of all such elections and referenda.